imsky/pull-review/README.md

   - bob
 ```

-When a file whose path begins with `web/server` is found, `bob` will be assigned ahead of other reviewers.
+When a file in `web/server` is found, `bob` will be assigned before other reviewers.

 #### review_path_fallbacks